 You could also roll the pulled pork up with shredded lettuce and diced tomato in big soft wheat flour tortillas to make burritos, or even scatter some pulled pork onto tortilla chips with some Mexican pickled vegetables and my spicy red tomato salsa to make a nachos to end all nachos.

 The leftover pork makes for a great burger too.
 We might even do a recipe on that!
-Whatever you do with your pork carnitas leftovers, make sure to wash those ‘little meats’ down with micheladas or margaritas.
+Whatever you do with your pork carnitas leftovers, make sure to wash down those ‘little meats’ with micheladas or margaritas.

 Tips to Making this Pork Carnitas Recipe for Mexican Slow Cooked Pulled Pork Tacos